by Freddy Tran Nager, Founder of Atomic Tango + Proud Obama Supporter…

-Every marketer with a blog (which is probably 99.9% of all marketers) has expounded upon the brilliance of Obamarketing.
-Back in mid-October, Advertising Age crowned Obama “Marketer of the Year” (subscription required to read) based on a survey of its readers — which would have looked awfully silly had Obama lost to McCain’s barking dog approach.
+One of marketing’s primary responsibilities is to make your brand stand out from the competition — ideally in a good way.
+So even though I’m a marketer who supports Obama, I’ve hesitated to write about Obamarketing, because every other marketer with a blog (99.9% of all marketers) has already done so.
+Back in mid-October, Advertising Age crowned Obama “Marketer of the Year” based on a survey of its readers — which would have looked awfully silly had he lost to McCain’s barking dog approach.

-So I guess I’ll jump into the post-election analysis pool at risk of losing some personal differentiation points.
+But now that Obama won handily, I’ll jump into the post-election analysis pool at risk of losing personal differentiation points.
 But just to be annoyingly different, I’ll start with a warning…

 “Best Practices” Aren’t For Everyone

 So we could write a book about Obama’s marketing strategy, yet without that one magical element — Obama himself — all those “best practices” perfectly assembled could still amount to failure.
-Then all we bloggers would be calling them “bad practices.”
+Then all the marketers would call them “bad practices.”

-OK, now that I’ve let my contrarian side vent — and without repeating too much of what those other esteemed and astute analysts have stated — here’s what I loved about Obama’s campaign from a marketing perspective:
+OK, now that my contrarian side has vented, here’s what I loved about Obama’s campaign from a marketing perspective:

-Everything put together, the key triumph of the Obama campaign is that it didn’t just sell a politician to the voters — it created a cultural movement that will be felt and discussed far beyond the marketing blogs and magazines.
+Everything put together, the Obama campaign didn’t just sell a politician to the voters; it created a cultural movement that will be felt and discussed far beyond the marketing blogs and magazines.
 And that’s a marketer’s dream come true.